Riverscapes/gcd/docs/Help/Inputs/dem-surveys.md

 The GCD raster cell resolution and horizontal precision are only editable for the **first raster** imported into a GCD project.
 These inputs are fixed for subsequent rasters given that all rasters within a GCD project must share identical cell resolution (see above).

 The interpolation method refers to how the GCD will process the original raster as it copies it into the GCD project.
 If the original raster is divisible and the output cell resolution matches that of the input, then a "straight cell-wise copy" will be used.
-This involves no resampling and even if the output edge coordinates are adjusted the output cell values will precisely match those of the original raster.
-However, if the original raster is not divisible or the cell resolution chages then a bilinear interpolation will be used to resample the original raster.
-See the [best practices] on why resampling should be avoided if at all possible.
+This involves no re-sampling and even if the output edge coordinates are adjusted the output cell values will precisely match those of the original raster.
+However, if the original raster is not divisible or the cell resolution changes then a bilinear interpolation will be used to re-sample the original raster.
+See the [best practices] on why re-sampling should be avoided if at all possible.

 Clicking **Add Raster** causes the form to validate all the inputs and copy the raster into the GCD Project, adding a new DEM Survey.